Fearless appreciation of rock music since 2012

 10 Great Rock Songs (Surprisingly) Inspired by Books and Literature

 Rock music is littered with songs and albums inspired by great literature.
-Some bands, like Iron Maiden, don’t have much to say if they’re not retelling “The Rime of the Ancient Mariner”.
-The Cure have consistently dropped tracks inspired by…
+Some heavy metal bands don’t have much to say if they’re not retelling “The Rime of the Ancient Mariner”.
+The Cure have consistently dropped tracks inspired by Robert…

 -